Velocidex/velociraptor-docs/content/knowledge_base/tips/automating_labels.md

 # How can I automatically apply labels to clients?

-Sommetimes it is useful to automatically label clients based on client state.
+Sometimes it is useful to automatically label clients based on client state.
 You can do this automatically by running a [Server Event Artifact]({{< ref "/docs/server_automation/server_monitoring/" >}}) that automatically applies labels based on some criteria.